luxwarp/locidb/README.md

 console.log(db.getRows("users", "name", "Mikael")); //Get all rows in a table matching a key and a value as an array of objects.

-//db.dropAll();                                     //Drop/deletes all tables.
+console.log(db.dropRows("users", "name", "Mikael")) //Drop/delete specific rows in a table.
+Returns a number of total rows deleted. db.dropTable("settings");                           //Drop/delete a specific table. db.dropAll();                                       //Drop/deletes all tables.
 Only use if you know what you doing.
 ```

 ## Testing